datacamp-content-public/courses-test-data/chapter1.md

 This is an example exercise.
 The aim is to load data and analyze times series.

 `@instructions`
-List all the variable whith list() function.
+List all the variable with list() function.
 Load csv file.

 `@hint`